CalvinHartwell/Keebmonkey-IN14-Walnut-Nixie-Clock/README.md

 ## Contributing
 If you want to raise any changes to this documentation or make improvements, please feel free to raise a PR request and I will review/accept changes accordingly.

+## Disclaimer and Copyright
+The files inside this repository were not created by myself and I am not the manufacturer or designer of the clock.
+Please refer to the original supplier/manufacturer for questions and issues.
+This repository mostly serves as an archive incase the original website and files are lost.

 ## Useful Links
 - Original Drop.com Item Link: https://drop.com/buy/keebmonkey-in14-walnut-nixie-clock-with-driver/talk